Andrei-98/tdp013_webprogramming/lab_2/READEME.md

 3. install mongodb

 4. in  terminal type: npm test
-The test file creates an instace of mongodb that will be closed after all the tests are run.
+The test file creates an instance of mongodb that will be closed after all the tests are run.